1 9 8 0 (Australia)

-Former Number 96 scriptwriter Johnny Whyte was briefed to put some froth into the comings and goings of customers and staff.
+Former Number 96 scriptwriter Johnny Whyte was briefed to put some froth into the lives of customers and staff.

 This was to be the first of many expensive vehicles in such areas as news, variety, chat shows, drama and current affairs, which Rupert Murdoch’s new management used to bring better ratings to a network traditionally lagging behind the other two commercial Australian networks.

 Most of the cast in this ill-fated venture are best forgotten, although the serial did feature former cabaret and variety singer Lorrae Desmond and was responsible for her being offered her role as Shirley in A Country Practice.

 Desmond played Molly Sparks, who ran The Bookworm – the arcade’s bookshop – with her sister Miriam (Peggy Toppano).
 Greg Bepper played Molly’s son, Joey Fellows.

-Anne Semler also stood out in the role of Magda Yokochek, a busty blonde Hungarian Zsa Zsa Gabor-like figure who ran a gift shop called Portique.
+Anne Semler also stood out in the role of Magda Yokochek, a zany busty blonde Hungarian Zsa Zsa Gabor-like figure who ran a gift shop called Portique.

 Mike Dorsey (the officious, asinine Daddy of Number 96) was resurrected in Arcade as Vic Marshall, a rough, bearded, knockabout, former Merchant Navy man who runs a pinball parlour called Flashback with his wheelchair-bound daughter, Tina (played by Adelaide discovery Christine Harris).

 Garth Meade (ex-husband of Number 96 veteran Elaine Lee) played Norman Pendleton, the chap who owned Pendleton’s Health Studio/Gym where Consulea McPhee (Coral Kellie) worked as the receptionist and Len Crosby (Bill Charlton) was an instructor, while beautiful Olga Tamara, a fledgeling actress who trained as a ballet dancer, was the show’s sex symbol who ran the Surf ‘n’ Ski shop.

 Joy Miller played Kitty Adams, who ran the record bar called – naturally enough – Kitty’s Record Bar.
 Other shops in the arcade included Toby’s Delicatessen and a Dry Cleaners called Aristocratic.